merymegu/Unit-Conversion/README.md

  git clone https://github.com/yourusername/unit-converter.git

 ```
-2 - pen index.html in your browser (or use Live Server in VS Code).
+2 - Open index.html in your browser (or use Live Server in VS Code).

 3 - Enter a number in the input field (default is 0).